Opening windows with Isospin-Violating Dark Matter: Isospin-violating Interactions

-where $N_j$ is the number of target nuclei $j$ in the detector, $T$ is the duration of data taking, and $\epsilon(E_R)$ is the detection efficiency.
+where $N_j$ is the number of target nuclei $j$ in the detector, $T$ is the duration of data taking, $\epsilon(E)$ is the detection efficiency, and $Res(E,E_R)=\frac{1}{\sqrt{2\pi}\sigma_d}\exp(-(E-E_R)^2/(2\sigma_d^2))$ is a Gaussian detector response with energy resolution $\sigma_d$.
 The density of DM near the Earth is $\rho_\chi=0.3$~GeV/cm$^3$ and its velocity distribution upon arriving at the detector is $f(v_f)$.
 If dark matter experiences strong attenuation in the overburden, $f(v_f)$ may deviate significantly from the Maxwell distribution in the halo.

 Since we focus on dark matter with $m_\chi < 10~\gev$, for which the momentum transfer in each scatter is very small, we set the form factor $F_j(E_R)=1$.
 In this case, the nuclear scattering cross section is